connorm400/social-nexus/README.md

 * **/upvote-post/_id_**: Upvote post with corresponding id. requires login + current user hasnt already liked the post. redirects to post

 * **/upvote-comment/_post\_id_/_comment\_id_**: upvote comment with comment_id. requires login + current user hasnt already liked the comment. redirects to post

+* **/settings/**: settings page.
+Requires login

+* **/account-delete/**: GET is a form that needs to be filled out to delete an account.
+POST will delete current_user if the form submits the correct password